Argonne-National-Laboratory/DSP/INSTALL.md

 ```
 ./examples/julia
 ```
-We storongly encourage DSP users to try this.
 Julia can be downloaded from http://julialang.org/downloads/